For information on the latest version, please have a look at GL013302.

 Tip

-If you encounter a connection failure after building, double-check:
+If you encounter a connection failure after building, check it.

 1. Your IP address in the source file (must match the robot or emulator).